kthhrv/birthday-demo/README.md

 ## Testing

 - All usecases should have tests please
-- `coverage` is required to met agreed limit.
+- `coverage` is required to meet agreed limit.
 - Test are automatically run during PR and Merge to `main` builds.

 - To run tests locally